 Tucked away in the back of our classroom is our Clip Chart and Classroom Expectations.

 At mid year last year, I HAD to give up my clip chart.
 My thirds were just having a hard time with this system.
 You can read more about that journey here.
 Don’t get me wrong, my thirds LOVED Class Dojo, I just struggled with consistency using that program.
 I felt like I was always having to change and adjust rules and rewards.

 This year I made the choice to bring back the clip chart.
 I had used it for 6 years in 2nd grade with a high success rate.
 I like consistency when it comes to classroom management and this positive clip system was very cut and dry, no gray area.
 You can read more about this classroom management system here.

-And that’s a peak at my new second grade classroom!
+And that’s a peek at my new second-grade classroom!

 Now excuse me while I go to B.E.D. the second week of school is just as exhausting as the first!